Our Commitment to You

 - Be proficient in your food allergies and make informed choices:

 - Always review ingredient information on the app or by asking a manager for ingredient and preparation information in the dining facility.
-Please note that the regular staff are not permitted to advise you on the safety of a menu item, though they may provide ingredient, preparation, and packing labels for you by request so that you may make an informed choice.
+Please note that staff are not permitted to advise you on the safety of a menu item, though they may provide ingredient, preparation, and packing labels for you by request so that you may make an informed choice.

 - If you are not aware of the ingredients in a menu item, choose another item that does not contain your allergen.